cylondata/cylon/docs/docs/compile.md

 Cylon has C++ core, Java and Python bindings.
 You can compile these in three steps.

+Cylon can be build along with Arrow (Cylon will build Apache Arrow) or it can be build by pointing to an existing Arrow installation.

 ## Prerequisites

 Here are the prerequisites for compiling Cylon.

 1. CMake 3.16.5
-2. OpenMPI 4.0.1 or higher
+2. OpenMPI 4.0.1 or higher (You can use any other MPI version as well, we tested with OpenMPI)
 3. Python 3.7 or higher
 4. C++ 14 or higher

-## Python Environment
+### Python Environment

-Because Cylon build Apache Arrow with it, we need to specify a Python environment to the build.
+We need to specify a Python environment to the build script.
 If you're using a virtual environment, make sure to set the virtual environment path.
 Or you can specify /usr as the path if you're installing in the system path.

-### Create a virtual environment
+#### Create a virtual environment

 ```
 cd  $HOME/cylon